 It can be so hard to see when your furry friend is in bad shape, especially when it comes to their paws.
 Happy tippy taps, after-bath zoomies, and fun afternoon walks are all affected when your dog is dealing with pododermatitis.
 Not even to mention the worry you may have when the underlying cause has not been diagnosed yet.

-Downloading the KONG Club app to reach out to an AskVet veterinarian is a great place to start.
+Signing up for a KONG Club account to reach out to an AskVet veterinarian is a great place to start.
 Your AskVet veterinarian can help with initial questions and may create a plan for your dog.
 They are always available to chat, so you can voice any concerns you may have at any time of day or night.